delisled/K8-on-KVM/README.md

 ---------------------------------------
 Executing "k8-kvm-cloudflare.py" script
 ---------------------------------------
-1) On the "Master Node", login to your cloudflare account
+1) On the "Master Node", login to your cloudflare account via web browser
 2) On the "Master Node", open a terminal and execute: ./k8-kvm-cloudflare.py
 3) Enter your Cloudflare User API Token:
 4) Enter your Cloudflare Email Address: